cgreene/deep-review/sections/03_categorize.md

 al. trained a deep neural network using generic images before tuning using only radiology images [@doi:10.1007/s10278-016-9914-9].
 Datasets that require many of the same types of features might be used for initial training, before fine tuning takes place with the more sparse biomedical examples.
+Though the analysis hasn't yet been attempted, it's possible that analogous strategies may be possible with electronic health records.
+For example, features learned from the electronic health record for one type of clinical test (e.g. a decrease over time in a lab value) may transfer across phenotypes.

 Methods to accomplish more with little high-quality labeled data are also being applied in other domains and may also be adapted to this challenge, e.g. data